jsamchineme/foodies/README.md

 - Haven been assigned this glorious role of procurement officer
 - I promise to go about the procurement of foodstuffs for today's meal `EPIC`ally
 - By going to the most hygienic market in the land
-- Then buying then procuring the most grainful rice available and juiciest of tomatoes
+- Then procured the most grainful rice available and juiciest of tomatoes/pepper
 - And finally with :sparkling_heart: from Ibidapo

 # Feature 2: Preparing the utensils - Omoefe

 - Wash the pots
 - Wash the plates

 # Feature 3: Preparing the ingredients - Peace

 ## For the Rice

 - 3 cups of Rice
 - 4 cups of Water
 - 1 teaspoon of Salt